zonkiie/apache_httpd_config_from_database/README.md

 ## Description
 Every Line which contains an ExecuteSQL Command is replaced with the Database Result of this query.
 Note that this module does only support one Database Connection.
-If you use a Database Server, please order the startup sequence so that the Database Server is started before the Apache Webserver.
+If you use a Database Server on the save host, please order the startup sequence so that the Database Server is started before the Apache Webserver.
 Variable names must start with a Dollar Sign ($) and end with a non-alphabetical char.
 Variable names may contain an underscore.

 ## Example DB Create script